Joining MUM FC

 - Footballs (the club purchases about 400 new footballs each season, and yes, we do reuse those from the prior year that are not worn out)

 - Match balls – special better-quality balls to be reserved for matches

 - Clubroom rental fees

-- Football West registration fees, which includes insurance for every registered player and club member
+- Football West registration fees, including insurance for every registered player and Club member

 - Fines – paid to Football West